 Shakeology And Weight Loss?

 In the Shakeology program, people are instructed to replace one meal a day with Shakology.
 They are also supposed to exercise 3x a week and eat a healthy diet.
-This is similar to the reasoning behind other weight loss plans you've probably already head of.
+This is similar to the reasoning behind other weight loss plans you've probably already heard of.
 For example:

 - SlimFast: drink 2 shakes and eat a sensible dinner